 Train manufacturing began in early 2018 with the first High Capacity Metro Trains due to be operating from mid-2019.

 The Victorian Government has entered a public private partnership with Evolution Rail (a consortium involving Downer, CRRC and Plenary) to deliver the $2.3 billion project.

 Works on the Cranbourne and Pakenham lines will be completed by an Alliance including CPB Contractors, Metro Trains Melbourne, Aurecon and WSP | Parsons Brinckerhoff, the same Alliance that delivered the level crossing removals on the Cranbourne and Pakenham line.

 The first high capacity metro trains will be operating from mid-2019 on the Cranbourne and Pakenham lines.

-The High Capacity Metro Trains Project is being delivered by Transport for Victoria.
+The High Capacity Metro Trains Project is being delivered by the Department of Transport.
 Visit the project website for more information.

 West Gate Tunnel

 A vital alternative to the West Gate Bridge to free up traffic and remove thousands of trucks from residential streets in Melbourne’s west